Keeping your shellfish fresh

 When your online shellfish order arrives, please remove from the packaging immediately.

 Simply place the fresh shellfish in a bowl and cover with a damp cloth or paper towel and put them in the bottom of your fridge or in the salad drawer.
 Your shellfish should stay alive and fresh in your fridge for a least two days but it is always best to enjoy them as soon as possible.
 Make sure that you store them as recommended.
-DO NOT place them in freshwater as this is NOT the best way to keep live seafood and shellfish.
+DO NOT place them in freshwater as this is NOT the best way to keep live shellfish.

 Shellfish Freshness Test

 Here are 2 simple ways we use to see if shellfish is fresh and alive:

 If the shellfish you ordered online are Molluscs (e.g. clams, cockles, mussels and oysters) they should be tightly closed to indicate they are fresh and alive.
 If any are open, knock them on a hard surface, they will respond by closing their shells slowly.
 Any that do not close should be discarded.
 You may also try squeezing them a few times between your thumb and forefinger; discard any that do not start to close.